garyillyes/cbcp/draft-illyes-cbcp.md

 Crawlers must support the REP as defined in [RFC9309](https://www.rfc-editor.org/rfc/rfc9309.html#section-2.2.1) to allow site owners to opt out from crawling.
-Further crawler must respect the restrictions provided by the REP such as crawling delay and rate limits.

 Especially if the website does not support REP, crawlers further need to respect the meta robots tag in the HTTP header.